seekinginfiniteloop/PlainLicense/docs/licenses/copyleft/mpl-2.0/index.md

 ### How to Provide Notices

-If you distribute the work in a way that is not compatible with other licenses, you must include a notice that the work is incompatible (see [Notice B][notice-b]).
-You must also include a notice that the work is licensed under the Plain MPL (see [Notice A][notice-a]). **As much as possible, include these notices in the individual parts of the work.** If that's not possible, include them in a LICENSE file.
+If you distribute the work in a way that is not compatible with other licenses, you must include a notice that the work is incompatible (see [Notice B][#notice-b---incompatible-license-notice]).
+You must also include a notice that the work is licensed under the Plain MPL (see [Notice A][#notice-a---license-notice]). **As much as possible, include these notices in the individual parts of the work.** If that's not possible, include them in a LICENSE file.

 #### Notice A - License Notice